Old English Creations

 Pennants

-This pattern starts at the bottom point of the triangle and works up by increasing two stitches at second stitch in from the end of each row for 13 rows.
+Begin by making all the pennants.
+Each one starts at the bottom tip of the triangle and is worked upward.
+You’ll increase two stitches at the second stitch in from each edge on every row for 13 rows.

 Embroidery